 Percocet is a powerful substance that is most commonly prescribed to individuals who are grappling with physical pain.
 This medication, which is a blend of both acetaminophen and oxycodone, is an opioid, which is in a category of substances that can be highly addictive.
 In many instances, Percocet will be prescribed by a physician who will also supply a warning that the use of this medication can be habit-forming if it is consumed outside of the recommended dosage.
 When an individual does not follow these recommendations, a series of detriments can occur.

 Additionally, there are countless individuals who consume Percocet for non-medical reasons.
 Most frequently done to achieve a high that includes feelings of detachment from one’s surroundings, euphoria, and relaxation, Percocet abuse can bring on many negative effects that are similar to those experienced by individuals who consume this medication outside of a physician’s guidelines.
 When the abuse of Percocet starts to become regular and there is a no medical need for it, an addiction can develop and Percocet abuse treatment may be required to successfully put a stop to this form of substance abuse.

 When care is needed to stop an addiction to Percocet, an individual should look into engaging in a program that involves detoxification services.
 Also known as detox, this type of care lets individuals clear their bodies of substances like Percocet so that the withdrawal pain he or she is experiencing can be erased, and so that other aspects of recovery can be focused on.

-What Happens During Percocet Withdrawal
+What to Expect During Withdrawal From Percocet

 When an individual begins abusing Percocet, he or she does not plan on becoming addicted to it.
 Therefore, when an individual tries to end his or her Percocet abuse after using it for a while, the withdrawal symptoms he or she may develop can be extremely distressing.